jayaseelan-james/clean-code/README.md

   confusing, it fails its purpose and may need as much explanation as the code itself.
 - Function Headers: Short functions don't need much description.
 A well-chosen name for a small function that does one thing is usually better than a comment header.

 ---

+## Chapter 5: Formatting

+- Clean, consistent code signals professionalism.
+Use simple formatting rules, apply them strictly, and automate them if possible to maintain quality and trust.

+### The Purpose of Formatting

+- Code formatting is vital for communication.
+Readability impacts future changes more than current functionality.
+Style and discipline outlive the original code.

+### Vertical Formatting

+- Smaller source files, ideally under 200–500 lines, are easier to understand and maintain.
+Large systems can be built effectively using many small, focused files.
+- The Newspaper Metaphor:
+  - A source file should read like a newspaper: start with a clear name and overview, then reveal more detail gradually, ending with the lowest-level functions and specifics.
+  - Like newspapers with short, focused articles, code should be split into small, organized parts.
+    Long, disorganized files discourage reading and understanding.
+- Vertical Openness Between Concepts: Use blank lines to separate concepts in code.
+They create visual cues, improve layout, and make scanning easier by highlighting distinct concepts.
+- Vertical Density: Vertically dense code signals related logic.
+Keeping tightly related lines close improves readability and reduces eye movement for faster understanding.
+- Vertical Distance:
+  - Keep closely related code concepts near each other to avoid confusion and reduce scrolling.
+    Vertical proximity improves understanding and eases code navigation.
+  - Declare variables close to where they're used.
+In short functions, place them at the top; for loops, declare control variables in the loop when possible.
+  - Instance variables should be declared at the top of the class, in a consistent, visible place, since they're often used by many methods and need to be easy to find.
+  - Place dependent functions close together with the caller above the callee to enhance flow and readability.
+Constants should be declared at meaningful, visible levels.
+  - Code elements with strong conceptual affinity should be placed close together, even if not directly dependent, to reflect their related purpose and improve clarity.
+- Vertical Ordering: Function calls should flow downward, with high-level logic at the top and details below.
+This mirrors a newspaper format, letting readers grasp key ideas before diving into details.

+### Horizontal Formatting

+- Keep lines short for readability.
+Aim for under 100–120 characters, as most code naturally fits within that.
+Excessively long lines reduce clarity and signal carelessness.
+- Horizontal Openness and Density: Use horizontal white space to clarify relationships in code.
+  Space separates weakly related elements, while tightly related ones stay close for better readability and meaning.
+- Horizontal Alignment: Avoid horizontal alignment in declarations or assignments.
+Long aligned lists reveal a deeper issue—the code is too long, not that it's misaligned.
+- Indentation:
+  - Indentation reflects the code's hierarchical structure and scopes, making it easier to read, scan, and understand.
+Without it, source files become hard to navigate and comprehend.
+  - Avoid breaking indentation rules, even for short code blocks.
+Skipping proper indentation usually reduces clarity and often leads to reverting the change later.
+- Dummy Scopes: Avoid dummy loop bodies, but if unavoidable, use proper indentation and braces to make lone semicolons visible and prevent logic errors.

+### Team Rules

+- A team should follow one agreed formatting style to ensure consistency.
+Unified code style improves readability and prevents confusion across the codebase.

+---